 Apply now to join the WRHU team!

 As is the case with many extra curricular activities at many colleges, competition for participation is stiff.
 WRHU receives a large number of applications each semester; far more than we can accommodate in any given training class.
 Since WRHU has a long standing and very successful educational mission, current Hofstra students receive priority for all training classes.
-When completing a WRHU recruitment application, provide as much information about yourself (i.e., résumé, personal statement, demo CD, as you feel is necessary.
-If you have questions, call WRHU at 516-463-4986.
+When completing a WRHU recruitment application, provide as much information about yourself (i.e., résumé, personal statement, links to online work and / or your LinkedIn profile.
+If you have questions email John.T.Mullen@Hofstra.edu

 Click on the link below to print out an application: